 Non-Executive Directors are paid an annual fee, which is periodically reviewed.
-The review is the responsibility of the Remuneration and Nomination Committee.
+The review is the responsibility of the Remuneration Committee.
 The Committee may seek advice from external parties in making a determination.
 Non-Executive Directors do not receive bonuses and they are not entitled to participate in the Executive Performance Rights Plan.

-Remuneration and Nomination Committee
+Remuneration Committee

-The Remuneration and Nomination Committee currently consists of the Non-Executive Board members and is responsible for:
+The Remuneration Committee currently consists of the Non-Executive Board members and is responsible for:

-- Reviewing remuneration arrangements of senior management. - Reviewing and approving discretionary components of short and long term incentives for the Managing Director and senior executives. - Recommending to the Board any increase in the remuneration of an existing senior employee of the Company for which
+- i.
+Reviewing remuneration arrangements of senior management, including the Managing Director. - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives. - iii.
+Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required.